-In the first instance, staff who consider that a student may benefit from early help should discuss this with the School's DSL or member of the safeguarding team.
-If early help is appropriate, the pastoral teams will generally lead on liaising with relevant agencies and setting up inter-agency assessment as appropriate.
+In the first instance, staff who consider that a student may benefit from early help should discuss this with the School's DSL If early help is appropriate, the DSL will generally lead on liaising with relevant agencies and setting up inter-agency assessment as appropriate.
 Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead professional.
-The DSL will support and guide staff in liaising with external agencies and professionals in an inter-agency assessment, as appropriate.
+The DSL will support staff in liaising with external agencies and professionals in an inter-agency assessment, as appropriate.
 If early help is appropriate, the matter will be kept under constant review and consideration given to a referral to children's social care if the student's situation does not appear to be improving or is getting worse.